j-mohammadi/RL-RacingCar/README.md

 Other useful documents can be found in the **Resources** folder.

-The **Model** folder contains trained model that achieved good results in regard of our problem.
+The **Model** folder contains a trained model that achieved good results in regard to our problem.

-The code uses several famous python librairies, one should make those imports:
+The code uses several famous python libraries, one should make those imports:

 ```
 import pygame